Former Trump lawyer Cohen congressional testimony postponed

 WASHINGTON (Reuters) - Testimony by U.S. President Donald Trump’s former lawyer Michael Cohen before the House Intelligence Committee has been postponed until Feb.
-28, the panel said on Wednesday.
+28, the panel said on Wednesday, the latest snag over an appearance by Trump’s one-time “fixer.”

-Cohen, who is set to go to prison in March after pleading guilty to crimes including campaign finance violations during Trump’s 2016 election campaign, was scheduled to appear before the panel for closed testimony on Thursday.
+Cohen, who is set to go to prison on March 6 after pleading guilty to crimes including campaign finance violations during Trump’s 2016 presidential campaign, was scheduled to appear before the panel for closed testimony on Thursday.

-“In the interests of the investigation, Michael Cohen’s testimony has been postponed until Feb.
-28th,” House Intelligence Committee Chairman Adam Schiff told Reuters.
+“In the interests of the investigation, Michael Cohen’s testimony has been postponed” until Feb.
+28, House Intelligence Committee Chairman Adam Schiff said in a statement.

 Cohen has also been subpoenaed by the Senate Intelligence Committee to appear in mid-February.